Dog Meets Baby (Blog) is reader-supported. When you buy through links on this page, we may earn an affiliate commission at no additional cost to you.

 I recommend writing down the rules ahead of time and reviewing the list with the caregiver while showing them exactly what you mean by, e.g., “keep separate for meals” or “call the dog away.”

-In my Preparation Course, Toddler Course, and Crash Course, I have included a Caregiver’s Checklist that goes over every possible scenario, and you just check off what’s relevant to your
+In my Preparation Course, Pre-Mobile Baby Course, and Mobile Baby Course, I have included a Caregiver’s Checklist that goes over every possible scenario, and you just check off what’s relevant to your situation.

 For my private clients, I recommend using me (or their veterinarian) as an excuse.